 1. Sweet As: If there’s one saying you’ll hear most Kiwi’s use, or us over use now.. it’s Sweet As or pretty much anything word with “as” added to it after.
 The meaning is pretty much replacing the North American use of “very“, and when said most are either in a state of stoke or a chill laid back surfer vibe.

 3. Hot Springs: Like Iceland we’ve found some amazing natural hot springs in New Zealand.
-We we’re lucky to pick up a book from a used book store that gave us a bit of an insight of some local spring areas to check out.
-Rotorua was a mecca of amazing natural springs, and most who visit would never know of their existence being that the majority advertised are man-made and come with a fee.
-For us we found secret springs to enjoy for ourselves and explore other known springs in the area after a long day of biking.
+We we’re lucky to find a book from a used book store that gave us a bit of an insight on some of the local spring areas to check out.
+Rotorua was a mecca of amazing free natural springs, however most who visit would never know of their existence being that the majority advertised are man-made and come with a fee.
+For us we found secret springs to enjoy to ourselves and explore other known springs in the area after a long day of biking.
 The south island has fewer, but we’ve made the effort to tramp further into the bush in order to enjoy some of what the south hot springs also have to offer.

 5. Beans on Toast: A Kiwi breakfast delight with a cup of tea.
 This simple recipe of heating beans and mashing them into a spreadable paste on toast is what I find a new meaning of getting some protein into your breakfast.

 6. Vanlife: When we first arrived it seemed like we would try it out, save some money not paying rent, and have the freedom to travel the country as we please.
 It’s now become more than just traveling around in a van and exploring a country.
-We’ve started to appreciate living a minimal, lower income and carefree lifestyle where we get to put focus on the things we love doing the most and hopefully build upon and continue this lifestyle when we come back home.
+We’ve started to appreciate living a minimal, lower income and carefree lifestyle where we get to put a focus on the things we love doing the most, which hopefully can build upon and continue this lifestyle we enjoy when we come back home.

 7. Backcountry Ski Touring: If it’s one season that pushed our limits, it’s the winter in New Zealand.
 We experienced more of a mild and spring like winter as we ski toured around the south island.
 It became apparent that if a big snowfall was coming it wasn’t going to last very long, so we made sure to get out into the backcountry ASAP!
 Splitboarding in New Zealand took a sport that makes you earn your turns to the next level.
-It pushed our limits of what the sport was all about by challenging us having to tramp to the snowline carrying our ski gear, using crampons and ice axes to get to the top and somehow making it back down in one piece.
-Kiwi’s are hardcore in this sport, and have given me an appreciation no matter how bad the winter season, Canada will always have a big enough snowpack that reaches to the bottom of the mountain where you would most prefer to start their skin track.
+It pushed our limits and challenged us having to tramp up to the snowline while carrying our ski gear and with the often use of crampons and ice axes to get to the top.
+Kiwi’s are hardcore in this sport and have given me an appreciation of our winters back home no matter how bad season might seem.
+Canada unlike NZ will always have a big enough snowpack reaching to the bottom of the mountains and where most would prefer to start a skin track.

 8. Māori’s: WHATS A MAORI??
 For many who visit New Zealand, I would say they don’t really get to know or understand this culture too well (other than the meaning of “Kia Ora”).
 Maybe because we spent sometime in Rotorua were 40% of the Māori culture exists, and as well some of the things we we’re involved with put us in a position to get to know some of the locals.
 Every Māori we met was down to earth, welcoming and generally quite happy with the life they have and family they were surrounded around.
 We’ve even seen some of the many recommended locals films and felt connected to the message being presented across now that we’ve immersed ourselves into understanding and taking the time to get to know them.
 We still haven’t, but hopefully will participate or get invited to a Hāngi.